LuCEresearchlab/sound-notional-machines/README.md

 We work on the POPL submission in Overleaf: https://www.overleaf.com/project/606d69ee5dd3039f53edf23e

+## What's here?

+* [notional-machines](): we're consolidating all the notional machine formalization into this project.
+That's probably where you want to go.
+* [expressiontutor-backend](): web backend exposing some of the functionality in `notional-machines` as micro services.
+* [references](): other code we've been looking at.
+* Other folders and files: each standalone haskell file was an attempt to write a bisimulation for a given notional machine.
+The other folders are stack projects trying to take specific cases.
+Now we want to move everything into `notional-machines` and try to make that a library to write bisimulations for language and notional machines.

 ## Run the code

 Run the bare bone haskell files in continuous compilation with